Importing module items and datasets using SPL2

 Specifying the path

 Depending on the source location of the item you want to import, you might need to specify a path in your import statement.
 You can specify either the fully qualified path to the item or use the relative path, based on your current, destination module.
-See Specifying import paths.

-Import an item
+Import a single item

 As shown in the following image, the search $purchases